Official Answers by Chaosium

 The Degrees of Illness table says the four degrees are Mild, Acute, Serious, Terminal.

-This is correct.
-Acute was mistakenly mixed up with serious used and so it revealed a few needed corrections (see thunder lung below and in the Bestiary Cause (Disease) page 93 and Disease page 166)
+Yes.
+Acute was mistakenly mixed up with serious used, and Chronic used instead of Acute.
+This revealed a few more corrections (see thunder lung below and in the Bestiary Cause (Disease) page 93 and Disease page 166)